Burchard36/BurchAPI/readme.md

 **Please** [View Our Wiki](https://github.com/Burchard36/BurchAPI/wiki) **for information on how this API works, and how to use it!**

+We also have [Javadocs](https://burchard36.github.io/BurchAPI/index.html) provided for all of our classes and methods

 Features:

 1. A FunctionalIntferface Command API that automatically registers commands via an Annotation